AvynEbersold/fb/README.md

 Game and website programming is done by avynebersold, and sounds are done by users on freesound.org. (links on website).

-# Website & Copyright
+# Website
 The website for this repository is avynebersold.github.io/fb/.
-This game has no copyright liscense but I would not like anyone to use this code anywhere without my explicit permission.
+Play the game there.

 # Please Contribute!
 I would be estatic if anyone would like to contribute any changes to